 Not only is website security a part of Google’s Helpful Content Ranking System, but things like SSL certificates are a trust signal for potential customers.
 When you protect your website from vulnerabilities, you’re making it more attractive to search engines and the humans who use them.

 In addition to focusing on website security measures, cybersecurity firms should ensure their websites are optimized for mobile devices.
-Mobile devices make up almost 55% of website traffic, so it’s important that mobile visitors have a positive user experience.
+Mobile devices make up more than 60% of global website traffic, so it’s important that mobile visitors have a positive user experience.

 Google PageSpeed Insights is a great tool for understanding the website user experience and identifying areas that need improvement.